 What is Abseiling?

 Abseiling is basically controlled falling.
 We understand if that’s probably not what you wanted to hear, though, so let’s go into a bit more detail!
 Abseiling is a way of descending something using a rope – whether that something is a rock face you’ve climbed or a skyscraper you’re cleaning windows on.
 It’s a fast, controlled and (relatively speaking) safe way to get down.
 Just like climbing, how safe it is depends on what sort of protection you put in place.
 We’ll talk a bit more about that later.

 Typically in the outdoors, you would use abseiling to get down something you’ve already climbed.
 It might be going straight back down the same rock face you’ve just climbed up, or down the other side of the mountain over steep terrain you haven’t seen before.
 It might also be useful to lower you down into a hole, cave or crevasse – think Mission Impossible.
 In these cases abseiling is just one skill in your armoury that you’ll use when it’s needed.

 But, abseiling is also a sport in its own right.
 People lower themselves down 40ft cliffs for fun… yes, for fun.
-You can abseil down gorges, waterfalls, quarries – or do the longest abseil in the UK on a London adventure from a tower next to the Olympic Stadium.
+You can abseil down gorges, waterfalls, quarries – or do the longest abseil in the UK from a tower next to the Olympic Stadium.

 How does Abseiling Work?

 You’ve already got that abseiling is all about going down something steep in a controlled manner.
 Next, you need to understand how you control that descent.
 Typically you use friction against a rope.
 Let’s think about it.
 If you are just falling, then basically, gravity is pulling you to the floor (mathematicians and physicists, please block your ears, hum a happy song and contemplate the word ‘negligible’).